dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Trust yourself.
-You know more than you think you do.**
+**When will you realize, the more you take, the less you have.**

-Dr. Benjamin Spock
+Master Oogway